 Allah SWHT is the Lord of lords.
-HE revealed HIS commandments on prophets in the form of scriptures via revelation.
-Out of the perfect books, Quran holds the status of validity till the end of times.
-Quran was revealed to the last prophet of Abrahamic religion, Prophet Muhammad (s.a.w) who was meant to be “seal of prophethood” too.
-The very first revelation prophet Muhammad long ? received was during his visit to cave Hira.
+HE revealed HIS commandments to prophets in the form of scriptures via revelation.
+Out of the perfect books, Quran holds validity until the end.
+Quran is revealed to the last prophet of the Abrahamic religion, Prophet Muhammad (s.a.w), who is the “seal of Prophethood,” too.
+The first revelation Prophet Muhammad received was during his visit to cave Hira.
 The process of revelation continued for almost 23 years.
 But why did it take so why Quran is not revealed at once?
-What is the wisdom of progressive revelation of Quran?
+What is the wisdom of progressive revelation of the Quran?

-Surely ALLAH is the best of planners, and there is certainly some logic behind the progressive revelation of Quran, chapter by chapter, verse by verse.
-Interestingly, ALLAH answers to this question in Quran himself in following way;
+Indeed ALLAH is the best of planners.
+And there is certainly some logic behind the progressive revelation of the Quran, chapter by chapter, verse by verse.
+Interestingly, ALLAH himself answers this question in Quran in the following way;

 وَقَالَ الَّذِينَ كَفَرُوا لَوْلَا نُزِّلَ عَلَيْهِ الْقُرْآنُ جُمْلَةً وَاحِدَةً ۚ كَذَٰلِكَ لِنُثَبِّتَ بِهِ فُؤَادَكَ ۖ وَرَتَّلْنَاهُ تَرْتِيلًا

 As the Ayah mentioned above tells, dis-believers challenged about revelation to Prophet Muhammad, and ALLAH, in turn, challenged them to create one single chapter or even an Ayah to prove their selves.
 But they were unable to do so.
-One of the principal most aims was, to make it easier for the ordinary people of that time to memorize and understand it thoroughly.
-Arabs were usually illiterates, and the concept of Islam was new for them.
-But the people of that time were later to be termed as “Sahaba,” “the companions of the prophet,” and transfer for the real essence of Islam to future generations was a huge responsibility on Sahaaba.
-Thus it was crucial for them to not only memorize it but to understand it fully to convey Islam to others in its right spirit.
-Had Quran been revealed in a single go, it would have been much difficult for sahaba to grasp the concepts clearly to help future generations.
-The gap between revelations also heightened interest and enthusiasm of Muslims to know more about teachings of Islam.
+One of the principal aims was to make it easier for the ordinary people of that time to memorize and understand it thoroughly.
+Arabs were usually illiterate, and the concept of Islam was new.
+But the people of that time later termed “Sahaba” “the companions of the prophet,” and the transfer of the real essence of Islam to future generations was a significant responsibility of Sahaaba.